awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

 The AWS Management Console notifies you when a new version is available for an Amazon EKS add\-on\.
 You can simply initiate the update, and Amazon EKS updates the add\-on software for you\.

 For a list of available add\-ons, see [Available Amazon EKS add\-ons from Amazon EKS](eks-add-ons.md#workloads-add-ons-available-eks)\.
-For more information about Kubernetes field management, see [ Kubernetes field management](kubernetes-field-management.md)<a name="managing-add-ons-prerequisites"></a>
+For more information about Kubernetes field management, see [Customize Amazon EKS add\-on settings with field management](kubernetes-field-management.md)<a name="managing-add-ons-prerequisites"></a>

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Get started with Amazon EKS](getting-started.md)\.